 Was it worth it?

 These are just some of the things that affected me when I purchased my haunted house three years ago.
-Not one day goes by were I am asked, “was it worth it?”
+Not one day goes by where I am asked, “was it worth it?”
 “Would you buy another haunted house?”
-I often reflect on the life changing paranormal experiences that others and myself had in the home and weigh those with negative things that came with purchasing the house.
+I often reflect on the life-changing paranormal experiences that others and myself had in the home and weigh those with the negative things that came with purchasing the house.
 It’s a tough decision that only a few should make.